panchul/workspace/README.md

 \[ Under construction \]

+If you are familiar with Vagrant and Ansible, you would know what this repository is.
+If you do not, you should - virtualization and all sorts of orchestration and provisioning are hard to void regardless of what kind of software-related activity you are involved in.

 This repository contains all you need to setup a convinient development environment on your machine for distributed programming.